IT Transformation Strategy: 5-Phase Framework, Roadmap Example, and Implementation Steps

 Here are some examples:

-- Automation reduces manual work and operational errors
+- Automation reduces manual work and operational errors, from ticket handling to software deployment processes.

-- DevOps practices accelerate deployment while improving reliability
+- DevOps practices accelerate deployment while improving reliability, bringing development and operations teams into a single continuous delivery workflow.

 Why Change Management Is Critical to IT Transformation